melezhik/outthentic-dsl/README.md

 # Perl expressions

-Perl expressions are just a pieces of perl code to _get evaled_ during parsing process.
+Perl expressions are just a pieces of Perl code to _get evaled_ during parsing process.
 This is how it works:

-    # perl expression between two check expressions
+    # Perl expression between two check expressions
     Once upon a time
     code: print "hello I am Outthentic"
     Lived a boy called Outthentic

-Internally once check file gets parsed this piece of DSL code is "turned" into regular perl code:
+Internally once check file gets parsed this piece of DSL code is "turned" into regular Perl code:

     execute_check_expression("Once upon a time");
     eval 'print "Lived a boy called Outthentic"';
     execute_check_expression("Lived a boy called Outthentic");

-One of the use case for perl expressions is to store [\`captures'](#captures) data:
+One of the use case for Perl expressions is to store [\`captures'](#captures) data:

     regexp: my name is (\w+) and my age is (\d+)
     code: $main::data{name} = capture()->[0]; $main::data{age} = capture()->[1];

-* Perl expressions are executed by perl eval function in context of `package main`, please be aware of that.
+* Perl expressions are executed by Perl eval function in context of `package main`, please be aware of that.

-* Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get know more about perl eval.
+* Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get know more about Perl eval.

 # Validators

-* Validator expressions like perl expressions are just a piece of perl code.
+* Validator expressions like Perl expressions are just a piece of Perl code.

 * Validator expressions start with \`validator:' marker